 Terex Latin America Equipamentos Ltda ("TLA") imports Terex products into Brazil through the state of Espirito Santo to its facility in Sao Paulo.
 For the 2004 through March 2009 period, TLA used a third-party trading company, SAB, as an agent to process the importation of Terex products.
 TLA properly paid the Espirito Santo ICMS tax (Brazilian state value-added tax) to SAB for payment to Espirito Santo, which would produce an ICMS credit to be used against imposition of Sao Paolo ICMS tax.
 SAB went into bankruptcy and may not have actually remitted to Espirito Santo the ICMS tax amounts paid to it by TLA.
-The Brazilian state of Sao Paulo challenged the credit against Sao Paolo ICMS that TLA claimed and assessed unpaid ICMS tax, penalties and related interest in the amount of approximately BRL 114 million (\$24 million).
-TLA challenged the claim of Sao Paulo and learned in October 2019 that the Sao Paulo claim has survived the administrative tribunal process.
-While the Company continues to strongly oppose the state of Sao Paulo and plans to assert vigorous defenses, no assurance can be given as to the final resolution of the ICMS litigation or that TLA will not ultimately be required to pay the ICMS tax and interest to the state of Sao Paulo.
+The Brazilian state of Sao Paulo challenged the credit against Sao Paolo ICMS that TLA claimed.
+This matter was settled for an immaterial amount in April 2024.